Dismal day: Jags allow 500 yards for 3rd time in 8 games

 It ended up being mostly a moot point since Randy Bullock added his fourth field goal and pushed the lead to 11.

 It also partly overshadowed one of Jacksonville’s worst defensive outings in franchise history.
-The Jaguars allowed 505 yards, the 10th time they’ve surrendered more than 500.
-Three of those have come in the team’s past eight games.
+The Jaguars allowed 505 yards, the 12th time in franchise history they’ve surrendered more than 500.
+Three of those have come in the past eight games.
 This one came against a Cincy team that entered the week ranked 27th in total offense and dead last in yards per play.

 “There was a lot of effort.
 That’s what I just told the team,” Marrone said.